 This graph depicts the bubbles per minute against time.

-Line of best fit using Savitzky-Golay filter
+Line of best fit using Savitzky-Golay filter from FFT approach

 This graph also depicts the bubbles per minute against time after a filter has been applied to the raw data.